-The crash experience for this corridor indicates a rising trend in crashes along the length of the corridor between 1999 and 2001.
-Reportable crashes increased each year starting at 135 in 1999, reaching 167 in 2001.
-Pedestrian crashes remained relatively consistent ranging between 13 and 17 per year, while bicycle crashes fluctuated between eight and 12 per year.
-The rising crash trends predate the improvements that were implemented in September 2002.
-In 2002, reportable crashes decreased by 32%, to 113 from 167 in 2001, and bicycle crashes fell to only three.
-Total crashes post implementation have decreased by 40%, and with the exception of 2005, crashes have steadily declined since improvements were made.
+The accident experience for this corridor indicates a rising trend in accidents along the length of the corridor between 1999 and 2001.
+Reportable accidents increased each year starting at 113 in 1999, reaching 167 in 2001.
+Pedestrian accidents remained relatively constant ranging between 13 and 17 per year, while bicycle accidents fluctuated between eight and 15 a year.
+The rising accident trends predate the improvements that were implemented in September 2002.
+In 2002, reportable accidents decreased by 32%, to 113 from 167 in 2001, and bicycle accidents fell to only three.
+The next two years were similar with approximately 92 accidents, and in 2005 accidents increased slightly.
+Although vehicular declined post-implementation, accidents pedestrian accidents, on average, remained constant.
+Bicycle accidents decreased slightly from 2001 to 2004.
+The treatments that were implemented reflect the Department's concern for the increase in accidents along this corridor.